Zamster44/JobBoard/README.md

 # zameer siddiqui
-This is my fisrt git REsporitory by zameer
+This is my fisrt git Resporitory by zameer